Typhoon Vongfong (2014): Meteorological history

 Vongfong totally lost the eye feature owing to increasing southwesterly vertical wind shear on October 11, yet its circulation grew even larger.
 After crossing Okinawa Island and entering the East China Sea at 15:30 UTC, the overall structure of Typhoon Vongfong diminished more, resulting in the beginning of a significant weakening trend.
 On October 12, the convective organisation was almost diminished, as the only remaining deep convection became contained to the northern flank.
 Moreover, cold air stratocumulus clouds were observed streaming into the western periphery of the system, as the low level circulation center had become partially exposed and elongated caused by strong vertical wind shear.
 Because of these reasons, the JTWC downgraded Vongfong to a tropical storm early on that day.
 The system accelerated east-northeastward along the northwestern periphery of the subtropical ridge in the afternoon and made landfall over Makurazaki, Kagoshima at 23:30 UTC, right before the JMA downgraded Vongfong to a severe tropical storm only a half of hour later.

 On October 13, Vongfong made landfall over Sukumo, Kōchi at 05:30 UTC, Awaji Island, Hyōgo at 10:30 UTC and Izumisano, Osaka at 11:00 UTC, yet the system had started the extratropical transition because of the formation of weak fronts.
 Isolated deep convection was displaced over the east quadrant of the exposed low-level circulation due to strong westerly vertical wind shear.
 Vongfong became completely extratropical at 00:00 UTC on October 14, shortly after the system arrived at the area off the Pacific coast of the Tōhoku region.
 Late on October 16, the extratropical system crossed the International Date Line.
 The storm split into two systems south of the Alaska Peninsula during the afternoon of October 17; however, the low that constituted Vongfong's remnants was absorbed into the new storm only a few hours later, early on October 18.

 Impact

 Mariana Islands

 Vongfong affected the Mariana Islands as an intensifying Category 2 typhoon on October 5.
-The highest winds gusts in Andersen Air Force Base were at 70 mph, while the highest wind gusts in Sapian were at 60 mph.
+The highest winds gusts in Andersen Air Force Base were at 70 mph, while the highest wind gusts in Saipan were at 60 mph.
 Andersen Air Force Base also recorded rainfall of over 7 inch.
 In Yigo, 17 people were rescued from flooding.
 Total damage in Guam and Rota were estimated at $300,000.